 The Marcus Harmelin Prize is ordinarily a Travel Prize to support the cost of travel for St Cross members’ research in Austria, Germany, Poland, or Ukraine.
 This annual prize, worth up to £1500, is intended to further research in the humanities and social sciences, particularly for projects exploring Jewish life and culture.
 Acceptable projects may be linked to a degree or current research project or may constitute a standalone project due to personal interest.

-Due to the ongoing COVID-19 pandemic, the 2020-21 Marcus Harmelin Prize will be offered as a research-based prize.
-Members of the College community, including current students, fellows, Junior Research Fellows, Postdoctoral Research Associates, and Members of Common Room are all eligible to apply.
+Due to the ongoing COVID-19 pandemic, the 2021-2022 Marcus Harmelin Prize will be offered as a research-based prize.
+Members of the College community, including current students, Fellows, Junior Research Fellows, Postdoctoral Associates, and Members of Common Room are all eligible to apply.

-Research undertaken for the prize may be linked directly to your degree, a current research project, or you may choose to undertake research for your own personal interest.
+Research undertaken for the Prize may be linked directly to your degree, a current research project, or you may choose to undertake research for your own personal interest.
 Your project can be based around any subject area, but should include an element of consideration and reference to Jewish life, history, or culture, and may have a focus on Austria, Germany, Poland or Ukraine.
-Your project may be linked to history, but we are also very happy to consider proposals that are more inter-disciplinary and perhaps rooted in politics, sociology or anthropology, for example.
+Your project may be linked to history, but the College is also happy to consider proposals that are more inter-disciplinary and perhaps rooted in politics, sociology or anthropology, for example.

-The prize will be worth £1500 which will be awarded in two instalments: £750 at the start of your project to support you with any costs associated with desk-based research, and £750 on the successful submission of a research paper, which will be reviewed by the St Cross Scholarships panel.
-The final submission date for the research paper will be 30 September 2021.
+The Prize will be worth £1500 which will be awarded in two instalments: £750 at the start of your project to support you with any costs associated with desk-based research, and £750 on the successful submission of a research paper, which will be reviewed by the St Cross Scholarships panel.
+The final submission date for the research paper will be 30 September 2022.

-To apply for this prize, please compete the application form to outline the details of your proposed project.
-The closing date for applications is 17:00 GMT Wednesday 13 January 2021 and the winner will be notified by 10 February 2021.
+To apply for this Prize, please compete the application form to outline the details of your proposed project.
+The closing date for applications is 17:00 GMT Friday 26 November 2021.

 Background to the Marcus Harmelin Prize